15 Regionalised perinatal care

 15-5 What should be the relationship between the various hospitals in a healthcare region?

 Each healthcare region will have a regional hospital (level 2) which provides secondary care.
 Usually two or three regions are supported by a tertiary hospital (level 3).
-Some tertiary hospitals are attached to a medical school while most have a nursing college.
-Each region will also have a number of base or district hospitals (level 1) which will provide level 1 care.
+Some tertiary hospitals are attached to universities with a medical and health sciences faculty providing training for medical and nursing students.
+Each region will also have a number of district hospitals (level 1) which will provide level 1 care.
 The regional hospital is responsible for the district hospitals in that region.

 The staff at the regional hospital should communicate closely with the staff at the district hospitals.
 Patients at the district hospitals needing tertiary care should be transferred directly to the tertiary hospital.
 In turn, the regional hospital staff should provide educational programmes for, and give management advice to, the district hospital staff.
 Each district hospital usually has a number of primary healthcare centres.

 All medical and nursing staff in a health region should regard themselves as members of a team whose goal is to provide good quality care to all the patients in that region.
 All staff members should, therefore, co-operate and help one another.
 The responsibility for all mothers and infants in the region is then shared between all the staff working in that region.
 It is particularly important that the healthcare centres and hospital staff work as a team and do not regard themselves as separate services.